 These tests are more expensive than other forms of HIV testing, so a doctor will only order one if they think there’s a high chance that a person was exposed to HIV or if screening test results were indeterminate.

-There is typically enough viral material present for a positive result one to two weeks after possible exposure to HIV.
+There is typically enough viral material present for a positive result 10 to 33 days after possible exposure to HIV.

 Home testing kits

-How quickly a person is able to see a healthcare provider after exposure to HIV can significantly affect their chances of contracting the virus.
+How quickly a person is able to see a healthcare professional after exposure to HIV can significantly affect their chances of contracting the virus.

-If you believe you’ve been exposed to HIV, visit a healthcare provider within 72 hours.
-You may be offered an antiretroviral treatment called post-exposure prophylaxis (PEP) that can reduce your risk of contracting HIV.
-PEP is typically taken once or twice daily for a period of 28 days.
+If you believe you’ve been exposed to HIV, or have a high risk of being exposed to HIV, visit a healthcare professional within 72 hours.
+You may be offered an antiretroviral treatment called post-exposure prophylaxis (PEP), which can reduce your risk of contracting HIV.
+PEP is typically taken once or twice daily for 28 days.

 PEP has little or no effect if taken more than